John Garang

-John Garang de Mabior (June 23, 1945 – July 30, 2005) was a Sudanese politician and revolutionary leader.
-From 1983 to 2005, he led the Sudan People's Liberation Army (SPLA) after the Second Sudanese Civil War, the comprehensive peace agreement of 2005 was signed and he briefly served as First Vice President of Sudan for 3 weeks until his death in a helicopter crash on July 30, 2005.
-A developmental economist by profession, Garang was a major influence on the movement that led to the foundation of South Sudan.
+John Garang De Mabior (June 23, 1945 – July 30, 2005) was a Sudanese politician and revolutionary leader.
+From 1983 to 2005, he led the Sudan People's Liberation Army/Movement (SPLA/M, Now known as South Sudan People's Defense Forces) as a commander in chief during the Second Sudanese Civil War.
+He served as First Vice President of Sudan for three weeks, from the comprehensive peace agreement of 2005 until his death in a helicopter crash on July 30, 2005.

+A developmental economist by profession, Garang was one of the major influences on the movement that led to the foundation of South Sudan’s independence from the rule of Sudanese president Omar al-Bashir.